-- Inability to raise sufficient additional capital to operate our business; - Unexpected costs and operating deficits, and lower than expected sales and revenues, if any; - Adverse economic conditions; - Adverse results of any legal proceedings; - The volatility of our operating results and financial condition; - Inability to attract or retain qualified senior management personnel, including sales and marketing personnel; and - Other specific risks that may be alluded to in this report.
+- Inability to raise sufficient additional capital to operate our business; - Terms of any future financing, which may be highly dilutive and may include onerous terms; - Unexpected costs and operating deficits, and lower than expected sales and revenues, if any; - Potential delisting of our common stock on The Nasdaq Capital Market, with adverse effects on liquidity and coverage of our common stock; - No assurance of timely development of technologies by GLG Pharma, or of ability to consummate our joint venture with Electronic On-Ramp, Inc. - Adverse economic conditions; - Adverse results of any legal proceedings; - The volatility of our operating results and financial condition; - Inability to attract or retain qualified senior management personnel, including sales and marketing personnel; and - Other specific risks that may be alluded to in this report.